Oxalic Acid Vaporization for Varroa Mite Control

 - grid board – if you have screened bottom boards

-1. Insert the grid board (IPM) under your hive if you are using screened bottom boards.
+1. Insert the IPM grid board (flexible white board) under your hive if you are using screened bottom boards.
 We do not need an air-tight seal, just something to reduce drafts.
+Solid bottoms are ready to go.

-Remove the hive top and loosely plug the hole in the inner cover.
-I use whatever is handy, a piece of wood, packing foam etc.
+Gently remove the hive top and set aside.
+Then, slowly use something to plug the hole in the inner cover.
+I use whatever is handy, a piece of wood, packing foam etc. (I am simply trying to slow down the rate at which the vapor leaves the hive interior).

-2. Measure the required amount of crystals (for your hive size and bee population) and place on a cold wand.
-(Do not heat it first – that is dangerous.)
+2. Measure the required amount of crystals (for your hive size and bee population) and place on a cold vaporizer wand.
+(Do not heat the wand yet – the fumes are dangerous.)
 Slowly insert the vaporizer wand into the hive entrance.

 If things went well, all the crystals in the wand will be gone.
-If any remain, you need to leave the wand in the hive for a short while longer – or maybe your vaporizer is not working properly.
-We do want to ensure the hive received the full amount of Oxalic Acid for treatment.
+If any remain, you need to leave the wand in the hive for a while longer – or maybe your vaporizer is not working properly.

 Safety Precautions